New Zealand travel

 You can continue to travel from New Zealand to Australia, quarantine-free, if:

 - you have been in New Zealand for 14 days or more and not been in a designated COVID-19 outbreak location, and

 - you are travelling to Australia on a quarantine-free flight.

-You do not need to be a New Zealand citizen to travel to New South Wales quarantine-free if you meet the above criteria, but you will need a valid visa to enter Australia.
+You do not need to be a New Zealand citizen to travel to Australia quarantine-free if you meet the above criteria, but you will need a valid visa to enter Australia.

 Travellers arriving from all other overseas destinations will continue to undergo health screening before being taken to a hotel for mandatory 14-day quarantine.
 More information on quarantine arranagements for international travellers can be found here.